 - It is recommended that young children participate on a Discovery Talk rather than the Scenic Tour.

 - Children may NOT be carried on any portion of the Scenic Tour route.

 - There are many other activities available for younger children during the summer season; including the Junior Ranger program, Ranger-led activities and surface hikes.

-- Good walking shoes-You will be walking on paved pathways or the cave floor in close proximity to cave rocks.
+Good walking shoes-You will be walking on pathways or the cave floor in close proximity to cave rocks.

-- Food, gum, candy, drinks, tobacco products, monopods, tripods, large flashlights, pets, strollers, and child backpack carriers are not permitted on any cave tour.
+Food, gum, candy, drinks, tobacco products, monopods, tripods, Go-Pro sticks, large flashlights, pets, strollers, and child backpack carriers are not permitted on any cave tour.